mewna/lighthouse/README.md

 yourself.
 I'm open to PRs to solve this, but will not be implementing it at this time.

+**WARNING**

+Due to how Consul services work, it may take a little bit for a reshard to fully work, and you may end up with a little more downtime (probably ~5m at most) than you might expect!

 ## Installation

 Install it to your maven local somehow, idk